keryell/fetch_resumes/README.rst

 waiting time required to get each candidate résumé you end up with 1000 clicks and hours of web page baby-sitting... :-(

-Not fancy for a computer scientist. :-(
+Not fancy for a computer scientist!

 So why not having a tool to just download everything on your computer and then you can look at the CV off-line?

 This is this!

+Some assumptions about the file format: it skips the first line that should have the column description and assumes that the "," CSV file has the URL in the last column, which is after the last ",".

-To be fair, it is also a small project to experiment about how modern C++ can do a job where a shell script or Python could do the job. :-)
+To be fair, this small project is also an experiment about how modern C++ can do a job where a shell script or Python could do the job. :-)